Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Trust-Region Policy Optimization (TRPO).md

 > [!abstract]
 > Trust Region Policy Optimization (TRPO) is a reinforcement learning method designed to optimize an agent’s policy in a stable and efficient manner.
-The core idea behind TRPO is to improve the policy by making small, incremental updates that are guaranteed not to decrease performance.
+The core idea behind TRPO is to <mark style="background: #FFB86CA6;">improve the policy by making small, incremental updates that are guaranteed not to decrease performance</mark>.
 This is achieved by defining a “[[Policy Optimization#Trust Regions|trust region]]” around the current policy and ensuring that updates do not deviate too far from it, which helps in maintaining stability and preventing drastic performance drops.

 - Advantages:
-	- First Policy Gradient Method that worked reliable for DNNs
+	- <mark style="background: #FFB86CA6;">First Policy Gradient Method that worked reliable for DNNs</mark>
-	- Comes with monotonic improvement guarantees (almost)
+	- Comes with <mark style="background: #FFB86CA6;">monotonic improvement guarantees</mark> (almost)
 - Disadvantages:
-	- Quite complicated to implement
+	- Quite <mark style="background: #FFB86CA6;">complicated to implement</mark>
-	- Still rather slow (computationally - does not scale to large networks) due to FIM
+	- Still <mark style="background: #FFB86CA6;">rather slow</mark> (computationally - does not scale to large networks) due to FIM
 	- Rarely used nowadays
 ## Equation
 $$\begin{split} \arg\max_{\theta} \frac{1}{N}\sum_{i}\sum_{t}\frac{\pi_\theta(a_{i,t}|s_{i,t})}{\pi_{old}(a_{i,t}|s_{i,t})}\hat A^{\pi_{old}}(s_{i,t},a_{i,t}) \\ s.t. \ \mathbb{E}_{\mu^{\pi_{old}(s)}}{[KL(\pi_{\theta}(a|s)\parallel\pi_{old}(a|s))]}\le\epsilon \end{split}$$